moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 ### Open source shiny-server

-We also provide the solution of using [open source one](https://github.com/rstudio/shiny-server) with a few minor tweaks to support `USER_EMAIL`and `COOKIE` headers.
+We also provide a solution for using the [open source Shiny Server](https://github.com/rstudio/shiny-server) with a few minor tweaks to support `USER_EMAIL` and `COOKIE` headers.
 The base docker image is defined [here](https://github.com/ministryofjustice/data-platform/blob/main/containers/rshiny-open-source-base/Dockerfile).
-The version of open source shiny server is defined by `SHINY_SERVER_VERSION`, current is `1.5.20.1002`.
+The version of open source shiny server is defined by `SHINY_SERVER_VERSION`, currently set to `1.5.20.1002`.

 It offers more features than the DPAT own one and supports
 - Better reconnection behaviour: